CameronBodine/PINGMapper/index.md

 layout: default
 title: Home
 nav_order: 1
+description: "PING-Mapper is an open-source software for recreationg-grade sonar"
 ---

-# PING-Mapper
+# PING-Mapper.
+{: .fs-9 }

+PING-Mapper is an open-source software for reading and processing recreation-grade side scan sonar recordings {: .fs-6 .fw-300 }

+[Get started now](/gettingstarted/gettingstarte.md){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/CameronBodine/PINGMapper){: .btn .fs-5 .mb-4 .mb-md-0 }

+---

-`PING-Mapper` is an open-source and freely available software for reading and processing recreation-grade Humminbird&reg; side imaging recordings. `PING-Mapper` turns recreation-grade sonar systems into scientific data collectors, allowing researchers and citizens alike to reproducibly map their aquatic system with minimal expertise in data processing.
+`PING-Mapper` turns recreation-grade sonar systems into scientific data collectors, allowing researchers and citizens alike to reproducibly map their aquatic system with minimal expertise in data processing.

+## Compatible Sonar Systems

+`PING-Mapper` is currently compatible with Humminbird&reg; side imaging sonar systems.
+The software has been designed to work with any model, but has been specifically tested with the following models:

+- 998
+- 1198
+- 1199
+- Helix
+- Solix
+- Onix

 ## Current Features